 The edible portions of the pine tree are, among others:

-– pine nuts or pignoli are the seeds.
-They are mixed with parmesan cheese and basil to prepare Italian pesto or French pistou.
+- pine nuts or pignoli are the seeds.
+Together with parmesan cheese and basil, they form the base of the famous Italian pesto or French pistou

 - pine needles,